🍷 Exclusive Deals Active — Save Up to $100 on Your First Shipment | See All Deals →

 Weight Matches Weight

-In practice: fish and shellfish with white wine or light reds (Pinot Noir, Beaujolais); poultry with medium-weight whites or light reds; red meat with structured reds; rich, creamy sauces with high-acid whites (Chardonnay, Viognier).
+This is the single most reliable rule.
+Delicate dishes want delicate wines.
+Rich, heavy dishes want substantial wines.
+Fish and shellfish pair with white wine or light reds (Pinot Noir, Beaujolais).
+Poultry with medium-weight whites or light reds.
+Red meat with structured reds.
+Rich, creamy sauces with high-acid whites (Chardonnay, Viognier).

 Mirror or Contrast